stac-extensions/card4l/sar/README.md

 ## STAC Items

-CARD4L requires metadata for both source data (*Src*) and the product (*Prod*) which STAC can better deliver in two separate files.
+CARD4L requires metadata for both source data (*Src*) and the product (*Prod*) which STAC can better deliver in two (or more) separate files.
-This extension assumes that a STAC Item for the source is available and follows this extension or a new STAC Item for the source data will be created following this extension.
+This extension assumes that at least one STAC Item for the source is available and follows this extension or at least one new STAC Item for the source data will be created following this extension.
+The number of source files (i.e. the number in `NumberOfAcquisitions` / the number of `SourceAttributes` tags in XML) indicate the number of source STAC Items required.
+See also the [`derived_from` link relation type](#stac-item-links) below.
 In principle, all metadata for the source data could also be provided in a (proprietary) format like XML and linked to from the product STAC Item, but this case will not be explained in-depth in this extension.